-Network ports are configured during installation.
+Network ports are configured during the Update Manager installation.
 After installation, you can only edit whether to use an IP address or host name for the Update Manager patch store.

 - Cancel all remediation or scanning tasks or wait until they finish.